-- (1) This rule shall apply to the calculation of any period of time for doing any act which is fixed by - (a) a judgment or order of the Court; - (b) a practice direction; or - (c) these Rules. - (2) All periods of time expressed as a number of days are to be computed as clear days. - (3) In this rule, "clear days" means that in computing the number of days, the day on which the period begins, and the day on which the period ends are not included.
+(1) This rule shall apply to the calculation of any period of time for doing any act which is fixed by -

+- (a) a judgment or order of the Court;

+- (b) a practice direction; or

+- (c) these Rules.

+(2) All periods of time expressed as a number of days are to be computed as clear days.(3) In this rule, "clear days" means that in computing the number of days, the day on which the period barries and the day on which the period begins, and the day on which the period ends are not included.